drocheam/optrace/docs/source/details/convolution.rst

 but is scaled by a location-dependent intensity factor :math:`\text{im}_S(x, y)`.
 The concept of spectral homogeneity goes back to Barnden (1974) :footcite:`Barnden_1974`, who also describes this mathematical simplification.
-Ravikumar et al. (2008) :footcite:`Ravikumar_2008` also uses this to generate color images.
+Ravikumar et al. (2008) :footcite:`Ravikumar_2008` also use this to generate color images.

 For an example :math:`S(\lambda)`, it holds that: